vboussange/PhDthesis/draft/conclusion.md

   - effects of global change on the maintenance of biodiversity

 - Three softwares in the Julia programming language

+### Chapter 3
+Our goal was not to construct a better model of financial markets, but rather to show how ideas from ecology can be used to interpret market phenomena and predict market behavior.

 ## Limitations